Alfred Pampalon

-Alfred Pampalon (24 November 1867 – 30 September 1896) was a Canadian Redemptorist priest known for having a deep faith in God and a deep love of Mary.
-He is the patron for people with addictions.
+Alfred Pampalon CSsR (24 November 1867 – 30 September 1896) was a Canadian Redemptorist priest known for having a deep faith in God and a deep love of Mary.
+His beatification process was opened in 1920.

 Early life

 Alfred Pampalon was born 24 November 1867 in Lévis, Quebec, the ninth of twelve children born to Antoine and Josephine Dorion Pampalon.
 His father was a stonemason, who worked building churches.
 His mother died when he was five and his father remarried.
 Albert was tutored at home until he age of nine.
 In 1876 Pampalon entered the Collège de Lévis in 1876 where he took courses in business.
 Somewhat frail, he was an average student.
 He was considered a modest, prayerful person; he was thought of as honest and pure by his classmates.
 Pampalon was devoted to Mary.

 Pampalon experienced a near fatal bout of pneumonia in 1885, and attributed his recovery to the intercession of St. Anne.
 He made a pilgrimage, walking the twenty-one miles to the shrine of Sainte-Anne-de-Beaupré and while there asked to join the Congregation of the Most Holy Redeemer.
 His brother was already a member.
-In July 1886 he sailed for the Redemptorist novitiate in Saint-Trond, Belgium.
+In July 1886 he sailed for the Redemptorist novitiate in Sint-Truiden, Belgium.
 He was sent to the major seminary of Saint-Jean-de-Beauplateau for two years of philosophy and four years of theology.
 During his years of formation and study, his classmates dubbed him "the Lamb of God," a testimony to his piety and gentleness.
 His fellow students asked him how he managed to study philosophy so well, and he replied that he imagined Mary was asking him the questions.